codersantosh/patterns-store/readme.txt

 == Pattern kits ==

 Pattern kits are collections of similar patterns bundled together.
+Pattern kits can be considered as a single theme, where a theme's design and corresponding design patterns and theme.json are collectively added to the pattern kits.

 These kits act as a set of related or cohesive design patterns that users can apply to their websites collectively.